echamudi/nodejs-parallel-programming-examples/README.md

 Hey!
 ```

-Each process has some different env variables.
+Each process has different env variables.
 By accessing those variables, we can make each process doing different tasks:

 ```
 $ mpiexec --bind-to core node basic-demo-2.js